What Your Biggest New Year's Resolution Should Be

 1. Having a great network will provide you with support around subjects you are not as expert at as you may think.

-The ability to ask for support from people willing to provide can provide a great fall back if events require you to stretch yourself into places, tasks and environments where you may be uncomfortable.
-Wise cooundel from your network can make a world of difference to you.
+The ability to ask for support from people willing to provide can provide a great fallback if events require you to stretch yourself into places, tasks and environments where you may be uncomfortable.
+Wise council from your network can make a world of difference to you.

 2. You may need to look for a job and your network can help you.
 Networking remains the primary way that people find work.
 That network can be built on LinkedIn or offline but you need a network of willing people to draw upon should you decide (or your firm decides) that need to look for work.

 4. You will have a chance to help others.
-Whether you believe in “The Law of Attraction” r do it because it is the right thing to do, giving more will get you more including much greater happiness.
+Whether you believe in “The Law of Attraction” or do it because it is the right thing to do, giving more will get you more, including much greater happiness.

 There are many more reasons to network that may be unique to you and your needs and circumstances.